ENVIRONMENTAL GRANT PROGRAM

 - Completed between May and November of the grant funding year

 - Be a new or innovative community initiative, or serve as significant expansion to an existing program.

-The five recipients of Iowa American Water’s 2020 Environmental Grant Awards are:
+The seven recipients of Iowa American Water’s 2021 Environmental Grant Program are:

 Entries in IA should be sent to: